tony-albanese/ci-project-4/README.md

 > As a user, I can recieve feedback when I interact with the site so that I know if my actions are successful or not and why.

+## Filter and Search
+### Filter by User
+In each book post, there is a line stating the user that posted that book.
+For all other users (ie, users that are not the logged in user), their name appears as a link.
+When clicked, a list of all the posts by that user are shown.
+> As a user, I can fliter posts so that I can better find content that is relevant to me.

 # Testing
 The testing done here is BDD testing.
 ## Initial Setup Testing